dpa99c/cordova-custom-config/README.md

 ## Plugin preferences

 The plugin supports some preferences which are used to customise the behaviour of the plugin.
+These preferences should be placed at the top level (inside `<widget>`) rather than inside individual `<platform>` elements.
 Each preference name is prefixed with `cordova-custom-config` to avoid name clashes, for example:

     <preference name="cordova-custom-config-autorestore" value="true" />